launchdarkly-labs/sdk-microservice/README.md

 The SDK Microservice is architecturally different from the [LaunchDarkly Relay Proxy](https://github.com/launchdarkly/ld-relay).
 Whereas the Relay Proxy is connected to by SDKs, SDK Microservice exposes an SDK.

+This project is not officially supported by LaunchDarkly.

 ## Building

 The SDK Microservice can be built with: `go build .` which will produce the executable `sdk-microservice`.